 WEBINAR: Churches: An Existence of their own or Creatures of the Sovereign?

 Profs.
-Adam MacLeod and Robert Miller analyze how natural law explains the purpose limits of legal fictions like corporations trusts.
+Adam MacLeod and Robert Miller analyze how natural law explains the purpose limits of legal fictions like corporations and trusts.

 The James Wilson Institute and First Liberty Institute's Center for Religion, Culture & Democracy invite you to join us for a webinar analyzing the practical applications of moral reasoning in our legal system.
 This interactive webinar will feature a discussion between the two teachers and a time for interactive Q&A.